-The User Experience capability area is aimed at improving the ability of developers who use Trilinos to use it effectively and efficiently.
-Our goals are to make documentation, examples, and tutorials clear, accurate and easy to find; to improve interfaces; and to foster relationships between Trilinos and application developers.
+The User Experience capability area aims to help Trilinos users make effective and efficient use of Trilinos.
+We strive to make documentation, examples, and tutorials clear, accurate and easy to find; to improve interfaces; and to foster relationships between Trilinos and application developers.

 Framework & Tools